Project-MONAI/MONAI/CONTRIBUTING.md

 1. Wait for the pull request to be merged.

 ### Coding style
 Coding style is checked by flake8, using [a flake8 configuration](./setup.cfg) similar to [PyTorch's](https://github.com/pytorch/pytorch/blob/master/.flake8).
+For string defination, [f string](https://www.python.org/dev/peps/pep-0498/) is recommended to use over `%-print` and `format-print` from python 3.6.
+So please try to use `f string` if you need to define any string object.
 Python code file formatting could be done locally before submitting a pull request (e.g. using [`psf/Black`](https://github.com/psf/black)), or during the pull request review using MONAI's automatic code formatting workflow.

 License information: all source code files should start with this paragraph: